 Upon graduation, you’ll be armed with the construction management skills to carve out a terrific career!

-Be strategic Strategize your future.
+Strategize your future.
 A co-op or internship gets you on the fast track to a great job.
-In our co-op program you’ll combine coursework with supervised work experiences.
+In our co-op program, you’ll combine coursework with supervised work experiences.
 Based on your interests and skills, we’ll match you with the perfect co-op or internship.
 Often, these experiences lead to offers of full-time employment.
 Students in the past have completed co-ops or internships at Alvada Construction/Kirk Brothers, Ferguson, Kiewit, Kokosing, Rudolph-Libbe, Turner, Tuttle-Touchstone, and Walsh

 BE A CHAMP!